null

 Why Do Snakes Hiss?
 Unraveling the Secrets Behind This Serpentine Behavior

-by Karen Nilsson
+Posted by Karen Nilsson on 27th Jun 2024

 Snakes have long fascinated and frightened humans, featuring prominently in everything from ancient myths to modern wildlife documentaries.
 Among the many behaviors snakes exhibit, hissing is perhaps one of the most recognized—and misunderstood.
 Let's delve into why snakes hiss, what it means, and how this behavior fits into their survival strategy.